Palm Trees Park: Description

 The park has an area of approximately 23,000 m².
-It is bounded by the large buildings of Gran Vía de Montero Ríos to the north, by Avenida Reina Victoria-Eugenia to the west, by the provincial office of the Ministry of Defence to the south and by Riestra street to the east, where the Villa Pilar mansion is located.
+It is bounded by the large buildings of Gran Vía de Montero Ríos to the north, by Avenida Reina Victoria-Eugenia to the west, by the provincial branch of the Ministry of Defence to the south and by Marquis of Riestra street to the east, where the Villa Pilar mansion is located.

 The Palm Trees Park includes a central alley flanked by palm trees, the Vincenti Gardens and the Columbus Gardens.

-In the central area there is an alley flanked by tall Canary Island palms that runs in a straight line from General Gutiérrez Mellado street to Reina Victoria-Eugenia avenue.
+In the central area there is an alley flanked by tall Canary Island palms that runs in a straight line from General Gutiérrez Mellado Street to Reina Victoria-Eugenia avenue.
 Around this central alley are the Vincenti Gardens and, a little further north, the Columbus Gardens, which surround three large 19th-century buildings whose facades face the Gran Vía de Montero Ríos: the Valle-Inclán High School, inaugurated in 1927, the Palace of the Provincial Council of Pontevedra, inaugurated in 1890, and the building of the Escuela Normal de Artes y Oficios (now the Provincial Council's administrative building), inaugurated in 1899.

 The gardens of Vincenti have two axes that divide them into four quarters: the palm alley (west-east) and the alley that was originally flanked by magnolias, which connects the Palace of the Provincial Council of Pontevedra to the old school (now the Provincial Defence Office) (north-south).
 The gardens, lined with small paths, are occupied by various species of flowering trees such as magnolia and camellia.
 Other notable trees are the cedars of Lebanon, the Himalayan cedar, the holly and the Umbrian Yews.

 The gardens of Columbus have small marble pools with bronze statues of cherubs inside.
 The white marble statue of Christopher Columbus, which gives the gardens their name, was made by Juan Sanmartín y Senra in 1892 for the Lourizán palace and installed in the gardens in 1959.

 At the eastern end of the central alley of the Palms is a granite pool called El Pilón with a round half-rock with irregular holes and water jets inside.
 Near the Reina Victoria Eugenie avenue is a pond popularly known as the Duck pond.
 It houses miniature houses and was renovated in 2016.
 To the north of the Palm Trees alley is a children's playground with slides, swings, and other games.